mike-lischke/antlr4ng/ReadMe.md

 - No differentiation between node and browser environments.
 - Includes the `antlr4ng-cli` tool to generate parser files compatible with this runtime.
 This tool uses a custom build of the ANTLR4 tool.

-> This package uses newer ECMA language features, like static initialization and private properites.
-This requires ES6 or newer.
-All major browsers (and Node.js) support this version since a while already.
+> The package requires ES2022 (ES6) or newer, for features like static initialization blocks in classes and private properties (`#field`).
+It is recommended to use the latest TypeScript version.

 ## Installation